learn-static/foundations-1-html/1-html.md

 # Hypertext Markup Language

+> This section introduces the concepts behind the markup language HTML.

 HTML is a ["markup language"](https://en.wikipedia.org/wiki/Markup_language) originally designed to describe structured documents for the web.

 If you look at the pages of a book or the print out of your term paper, you will see a set of common conventions that we use to communicate structure and meaning.